-9011/9012 AUTOMOTIVE TECHNOLOGY 2A/2B (2 hr) \
+9011/9012 AUTOMOTIVE TECHNOLOGY 2A/2B (2 hr)

-Prerequisite/Recommendation: Automotive Technology 1A/1B with a 2.0 and teacher recommendation.
+Prerequisite/Recommendation: Automotive Technology 1A/1B with a 2.0 or higher and teacher/administrative recommendation.

 This Automotive Certification course is designed to reinforce and build upon skills and knowledge attained in the Automotive Technology 1A/1B.
 A greater emphasis is placed on methods of repair and service procedures.
 During the year students will work in groups and practice many diagnostic and repair procedures.
 This course has been approved to meet the MMC senior year math-related credit requirement.